Wire82/org.openhab.binding.heos/README.md

 Title | String | Song Title
 Interpret | String | Song Interpret
 Album | String  | Album Title
-Ungroup | Switch | Ungroup the group
-Image_URL | String |The URL where the cover can be found OnlineStatus | String | Indicates the status ONLINE or OFFLINE CurrentPosition | String | Shows the current trakc position in milliseconds Duration | String | The overall track duration in milliseconds Type | String | The type of the played media.
+Ungroup | Switch | Deletes the group (OFF) or generate the group again (ON) Image_URL | String |The URL where the cover can be found OnlineStatus | String | Indicates the status ONLINE or OFFLINE CurrentPosition | String | Shows the current track position in milliseconds Duration | String | The overall track duration in milliseconds Type | String | The type of the played media.
 Station or song for example Station | String | The station name if it is a station (Spotify shows track name....)